craigmayhew/dns-adventure-game/README.md

 You are then given some story, and choices.
 Choose one e.g. `go make-coffee`

 ## Why?
 I needed an excuse to manage DNS from zone files via CI/CD.
-I also like the idea of using DNS to distribute/store data beyond it's intended purpose.
+I also like the idea of using DNS to distribute/store data.
+It's a text only CDN.

 ## TODO
  - [x] CD pipeline